victor-cody/victor-cody/README.md

 <h1 align="center">Hi there 👋, I'm Victor Ikechukwu</h1>

-<h2>About Me</h2>
+## About Me

-<h3 align="center">👨‍💻 Front End Developer | Technical Writter ✍ | Transitioning into Dev Rel 🥑� </h3>
+<h3 align="center">👨‍💻 Front End Developer turned Technical Writter ✍ - Transitioning into DevRel 🥑 </h3>

 <p align="center">
 <img src="https://komarev.com/ghpvc/?username=victor-cody&color=blueviolet&style=flat">
 </p>

-<p> Frontend Developer and Technical writer.
-I love building web applications and mobile apps. enthusiastic about open-source 🚀.
-Love to share my resources and expertise with the dev community on my <a href="https://vickyikechukwu.hashnode.dev/">Blog</a> 🌍.
-I want to write in as many puplications as I have the opportunity to.
-I want to get my content around the world 🌍.
+Frontend Developer and Technical writer.
+I love building web and mobile apps.
+Enthusiastic about open-source 🚀.
+I think I'm in love with sharing my resources and expertise with the dev community on my <a href="https://vickyikechukwu.hashnode.dev/">Blog</a> 🌍.
+I want to write in as many puplications as I have the opportunity to, I want to get my content around the world! 🌍.

-- 🌱 I’m currently learning **React.js Ecosystem, NodeJS, Python, etc.**
+- 🌱 I’m currently learning **technologies in the React.js ecosystem, NodeJS, Python, etc.**

 - 👨‍💻 All of my projects are available at [github](https://github.com/victor-cody?tab=repositories)

-- 💬 Ask me about Front End issues, **Javascript**, **Python**, **Next.js**, **Node.js**
+- 💬 Ask me about Front End issues, **Javascript**, **Python**, **Next.js**, **Node.js** and technical writing.

-- 👯 I’m looking to collaborate/build on world projects, technical writing gigs
+- 👯 I’m looking to collaborate/build on projects, technical writing gigs

 - 📫 How to reach me **vickyikechukwu13@gmail.com**

 - ⚡ Fun fact: I watch animes a lot like a whole lot 🚶‍♂️🚶‍♂️

+I'm currently looking for new opportunities, so my inbox is always open.
+Have a question? or do you just want to say hi? feel free to drop me a DM. 🤗

-### 🛠 &nbsp; Tech Stack
+## 🛠 &nbsp; Tech Stack

 ![JavaScript](https://img.shields.io/badge/-JavaScript-%23F7DF1C?style=for-the-badge&logo=javascript&logoColor=000000&labelColor=%23F7DF1C&color=%23FFCE5A)
 ![React](https://img.shields.io/badge/-React-61DAFB?style=for-the-badge&logo=react&logoColor=ffffff)